metallb/metallb/website/content/configuration/_index.md

 transit provider, but still have the ability to do per-IP routing internally.

-Here's a configuration that implemnents this:
+Here's a configuration that implements this:

 ```yaml
 apiVersion: v1